 The Justice card encourages you to always speak the truth and make a direct approach.
 As an action, it means being honest, accepting responsibility, cutting through problems with clarity and resolution, and claiming what you deserve.

 It’s about taking action after you’ve learned all that you can, but not before it’s too late.
-Method and resolve are required, along with an informed and unbiased perception.
+Method and resolution are required, along with an informed and unbiased perception.

 The sword of Justice brings to mind Ockham’s razor, meaning that the simplest explanation, and therefore the simplest course of action, is most likely the right one.